Heritage buildings in Edmonton: Federal sites

 The federal government also has a separate heritage register for buildings it owns, under the Federal Heritage Buildings program.
-In Edmonton, three buildings are listed: the Grierson Centre's, former RCMP Centre Building 3 (now a prison), and two buildings at CFB Edmonton, the Headquarters Army Western Command Building J3 at Edmonton Garrison, and the Spall Block, Building h-14 at Griesbach.
+In Edmonton, two buildings are listed: the Grierson Centre's former RCMP Centre Building 3 (now a prison), and the Headquarters Army Western Command Building J-3 at CFB Edmonton.

 The only other heritage recognition provided to buildings by the federal government is that of Heritage Railway Station under the Heritage Railway Stations Protection Act (because railways are federally regulated).
 The former Strathcona Canadian Pacific Railway Station is one such station.

 Provincial sites

-Historic designation in Alberta is governed by the Historic Resources Act.
+Historic designation in Alberta is governed by the Historical Resources Act.
 Sites owned and run by the provincial government as a functioning historic site or museum are known as Provincial Historic Sites.
 The two Provincial Historic Sites in Edmonton are the Royal Alberta Museum, and Rutherford House.
 Buildings and sites owned by private citizens and companies or other levels or branches of government may gain one of two levels of historic designation: "Registered Historic Resource" or "Provincial Historic Resource" (the later being the higher designation).
-There are 45 Provincial Historic Resources and 30 Registered Historic Resources listed with the Alberta Register of Historic Places within Edmonton city boundaries.
+There are 54 Provincial Historic Resources and 30 Registered Historic Resources listed with the Alberta Register of Historic Places within Edmonton city boundaries.
 Since 2007 the provincial government has also recognized the Old Strathcona district as a "Provincial Historic Area", only the second such area in Alberta.

 The province also lists buildings deemed historically significant by municipal governments on the Alberta Register of Historic Places, which is also part of the larger Canadian Register of Historic Places although this does not imply provincial or federal government status or protection.